wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 ## Use App Studio to update the Microsoft Teams app manifest

 At this point, the app is complete.
 Recall from our initial test that when the app was added to Microsoft Teams, it had a few "TODO" strings for the description of the app.
-While you could change these values in the project's *./src/manifest/manifest.json* file, you use App Studio to make these changes.
+While you could change these values in the project's ./src/manifest/manifest.json file, you use App Studio to make these changes.

 First, build and run the project by running the command **gulp ngrok-serve** in the command line like you did previously.
 This step also creates the Microsoft Teams app package.

-In the browser, go to https://teams.microsoft.com and sign in with the credentials of a Work and School account.
+In the browser, go to [Microsoft Teams](https://teams.microsoft.com) and sign in with the credentials of a Work and School account.

 Using the **More added apps** link on the app bar navigation menu, select **App Studio**.

 ![Screenshot of the More added apps dialog box with App Studio highlighted](../media/03-yo-teams-13.png)

 Select the **Manifest editor** tab in App Studio, and then select **Import an existing app**.
-Locate the zip file that can be found in the project's *../package* folder and open it.
+Locate the zip file that can be found in the project's ../package folder and open it.

 ![Screenshot of the Microsoft Teams app in App Studio](../media/03-yo-teams-14.png)

-Edit the app by selecting its tile or use the "..." context menu in the upper-right corner and select **Edit**.
+Edit the app by selecting its tile, or use the menu for more options in the upper-right corner and select **Edit**.

 On the **App details** page, change the **Long name** of the app to **Learn Microsoft Teams Tabs**.